 Different people are vulnerable to different imbalances of heat, cold, dampness or dryness.
 That difference can also influence your cold or flu symptoms.
 That's why some people may get sniffles, sore throat and a fever, while others get a cough and a headache with a cold instead.

 Since each case is different, there is no one single oriental herbal prescription or acupuncture treatment prescribed for every case of cold or flu.
 An oriental medicine clinician will make a careful diagnosis to determine the exact nature of the energy imbalance in each individual, and prescribe specific herbs that correspond to each patient's unique imbalance that caused them to contract a cold or flu.

 While each person's health profile is unique, there are measures that everyone can take to prevent a cold or flu.
-Dr. Kwon recommends common sense precautions like frequent hand-washing, avoiding touching your mouth, nose, or eyes with your hands, good nutrition and plenty of sleep during cold and flu season, drinking plenty of water and boosting your vitamin C intake.
+Be sure to take common sense precautions like frequent hand-washing, avoiding touching your mouth, nose, or eyes with your hands, good nutrition and plenty of sleep during cold and flu season, drinking plenty of water and boosting your vitamin C intake.

 There are additional preventive measures that come from traditional oriental medicine.
 The acupuncture and oriental medicine clinicians at National University recommend the following:

 If you'd like more information on oriental medicine for colds, the flu, or other health conditions, or if you would like to schedule an appointment with an oriental medicine clinician at the NUHS Whole Health Center in Lombard, call 630-629-9664.